Entropy on abelian groups: The Addition Theorem

-If the abelian group $G$ is torsion-free, then for $\f\in \End(G)$ the subgroup $\ker _\infty \f$ is also pure.
-The next result will reduce the computation of the entropy of endomorphisms of a finite-rank torsion-free divisible abelian groups to the case of \emph{injective} ones.
+If the abelian group $G$ is torsion-free, then for any $\phi\in\End(G)$ the subgroup $\ker_\infty \f$ is pure in $G$.
+The next result reduces the computation of the algebraic entropy of endomorphisms of finite-rank torsion-free abelian groups to the case of \emph{injective} ones.